The Hidden Cost of Bad Investment Decisions: Why Most Losses Aren’t Market Losses; They’re Decision Losses

 • and autonomous operational control systems.

-This represents a shift from:
+This represents a shift from software automation toward enterprise intelligence infrastructure.

 Capital Decision Control Infrastructure is one of the foundational architectures enabling that transition.